 Airbags save lives.
 However, they can also cause serious injuries and, in some cases, death.
 If you or a loved one has suffered an airbag injury in Atlanta, you could be entitled to a significant financial award.

 Hasner Law, PC can help you understand your legal options and pursue the compensation you deserve.
-Give our Atlanta personal injury attorneys a call to arrange a time to sit down and discuss your case.
+Give our Atlanta car accident lawyers a call to arrange a time to sit down and discuss your case.
 Don’t hesitate to contact us today to have your case evaluated for free.